Corona Materials in Cinema 4D — Complete Conversion Guide

 Corona for Cinema 4D is a native port of the same renderer you know from 3ds Max.
 Chaos Group develops both versions in parallel, and the material types are nearly identical: CoronaPhysicalMtl, CoronaBitmap, CoronaColorCorrect, CoronaMixMtl, CoronaLayeredMtl — they all exist in both versions with the same properties and the same rendering behavior.

-This means that moving a Corona scene from 3ds Max to Cinema 4D has traditionally required rebuilding every material from scratch — referencing screenshots of the original Max scene, manually recreating node graphs, relinking bitmaps, and guessing parameter values.
-For a production archviz scene with 200+ materials, this can take days.
-MAX2C4D eliminates that process entirely by reading the Corona material data directly from the .max scene and rebuilding it as native Corona for C4D materials.
+Moving a Corona scene from 3ds Max to Cinema 4D has traditionally required rebuilding every material from scratch — referencing screenshots of the original Max scene, manually recreating node graphs, relinking bitmaps, and guessing parameter values.
+For a production scene with 200+ materials, this can take days.
+See the manual rebuild approach for the full ROI math, or the complete .max opening guide for the workflow.
+MAX2C4D eliminates that process by reading the Corona material data directly from the .max scene and rebuilding it as native Corona for C4D materials.

 Which Corona Material Types Transfer